KawsarAhmad43/Laravel-Database-Schema-Builder/README.md

-# Laravel-Code-Reusability-Abstraction-Using-Trait-method-invocation | Database Schema Builder
+# Laravel Database Schema Builder

-<p>This repository provides a simple mechanism for building database schemas with Laravel using a SchemaBuilder class and a HasAuditableFields trait.</p>
+<p>This repository provides a simple mechanism for building database schemas with Laravel using a SchemaBuilder class and a HasAuditableFields trait that provides concept of Laravel Code Reusability and Abstraction Using Trait and method invocation .</p>

 ## Usage